MistyCommunity/Documentation/src/content/misty-ii/net-sdk/net-skill-architecture.md

 ## Repeating Actions

 As you build skills for Misty, you may wish to program her to repeat a set of actions.
 There are a few patterns you can use to accomplish this.
 The following examples show two different techniques for coding Misty to change the color of her chest LED on a loop.
-The first example uses a `while` loop, and the second uses a timer to trigger a callback to invokes the relevant command.
+The first example uses a `while` loop, and the second uses a timer to trigger a callback to invoke the relevant command.
 Note that these examples assume the robot interface is assigned to a local variable called `_misty`.

 ### Using while and Wait